 Diablo 4 received a round of previews last year, allowing us to go hands on with the beta for 10 hours.
 We concluded that Diablo 4 drags the series’ demon-slaying, loot-harvesting delight into the 2020s.
 Now that we have plenty of info on Diablo 4, here's everything we know about the game so far.

 - What is it?
-The next installation in the veteran action-role playing dungeon-crawling series, Diablo.
+The next installment in the beloved RPG series

 Diablo 4 trailers